Pierca7/coupon-book-service-design/README.md

 - Coupon book names aren't unique.
 - For simplicity purposes, a coupon can only be assigned to one user.
+- Coupon codes can either be redeemed only once or infinity times.
 - Coupon codes are unique even across coupon books.
 - Locks need to expire after a certain time to prevent coupons to be perpetually locked but never redeemed.